deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Downloaded, but inactive workspace

-You can now activate the downloaded workspace by clicking on **Start**.
+You can now activate the downloaded workspace by clicking **Start**.
 Again, this may take some time, as it may require some initialization (e.g. building of indexes).
-The workspace will be removed from the list of inactive workspaces, instead, the workspace will be marked as "Active" (at the top of the view).
-Your deegree instance is now running the service configuration that is contained in the downloaded workspace.
+The workspace will be removed from the list of inactive workspaces and displayed next to "Active workspace:" (below the deegree logo).
+Your deegree instance is now running the configuration that is contained in the downloaded workspace.

 .. _anchor-workspace-inspire: